ec082018d/Case_Studies/PersonalFinanceDepositsandOnlineBanking/CaseStudy_Tally/README.md

 ### What have been the major trends and innovations of this domain over the last 5-10 years?

-    THe major trends in the Robo Advisors and Personal Finance domain are fractional shares investing, online Banking, digital financial advisors, AI-based loan approvals, and digital budgeting systems.
+    THe major trends in the Personal Finance, Deposits and Online Banking domain are fractional shares investing, online Banking, digital financial advisors, AI-based loan approvals, and digital budgeting systems.

 ### What are the other major companies in this domain?